hellowac/mapnik-wiki-zh-cn/Mapnik2.md

 However, Python applications should be able to work against either Mapnik or Mapnik2 if both are installed.

 ## Changes

-Mapnik2 is also about harmonizing C++ coding conventions and thus a few class names have changed:

 see [[Mapnik2_Changes]]